TRAINING RESIDENTS FOR PRACTICE IN THE 21st CENTURY

 Resident Educational Allowance

-Residents are given a $600/year allowance, rolling over four years, which may be used for educational purposes including conference expenses, textbooks, journals or research-related expenses.
+Residents are given a $600/year allowance, rolling over three years, which may be used for educational purposes including conference expenses, textbooks, journals or research-related expenses.

 For more information about insurance benefits, please see the University of Florida College of Medicine benefits guide.